 In addition to T cells, we are pursuing NK-cell therapies for the treatment of cancers.
-NK cells may have advantages over T-cell therapies in that killing is independent of a target antigen and the lack of expression of endogenous TCR obviates the need to genetically edit the associated genes.
-Initially, this OTS NK cell treatment will be tested in patients with AML in a clinical trial at MD Anderson which we expect to initiate in 2017.
+NK cells may have advantages over T-cell therapies in that killing is independent of a known target antigen.
+The lack of expression of endogenous TCR, in the setting of third-party cells, avoids the need to genetically edit the underlying genes to avoid graft-versus-host-disease.
+This makes NK cells a candidate for OTS therapy which we will help establish in the upcoming clinical trial.
+We are implementing this approach based on our technology to activate and grow up large numbers of primary NK cells from one or more "universal" donor(s) using specialized genetically engineered feeder cells.
+Thus, one donor's primary NK cells can be pre-prepared in advance of multiple recipients' needs and then infued on demand, rather than when the NK cells are available.
+Initially, the OTS NK cells will be tested in elderly patients with AML who are not candidates for standard intensive chemotherapy, in a clinical trial at MD Anderson, which we expect to initiate in 2017.

-Discovery programs are also underway to explore genetic modification of NK cells for increased tumor killing specificity.
-We expect to advance these and other exploratory NK-cell programs in preclinical studies in 2016.
+Discovery programs are also underway to explore genetic modification of NK cells for increased tumor-killing and NK-cell persistence.
+We expect to advance these and other exploratory NK-cell programs in preclinical studies in 2017.